Coat of Arms

 Primary Care Clinic Holiday Collection

-Each year our Pediatric Residency Program adopts two or three Primary Care Clinic Families to provide Christmas gifts for them.
-We are able to meet the "gift requests" of our children's families with many of our residents, faculty and staff giving generous donations to meet these needs.
+Each year our Pediatric Residency Program provides Christmas gifts for several Primary Care Clinic families.
+We are able to meet the gift requests of our children’s families with many of our residents, faculty, and staff’s generous donations.

 • Camps